 Island Apple Snail

-Similar in appearance to the Florida Apple Snail, the Island Apple Snail is actually much larger and can grow to the size of a tennis ball.
+Similar in appearance to the Florida Apple Snail, the Island Apple Snail is actually much larger.
+It can grow to the size of a tennis ball.
 The reason why these snails are harmful to the Everglades is that they consume some of the other snails that reside in it, causing a shortage of food for the Snail Kite bird.
 Despite its powerful beak, the Snail Kite is unable to consume the Island Apple Snail due to the density of the snails’ shells, causing the Snail Kite population to dwindle.

 Come See More of These Insects and Other Bugs of The Everglades through Fort Lauderdale Airboat Rides